getaaron/roth-conversion-pdf/README.md

 ## Configuration options

-If you want to customize the script
+If you want to customize the script's behavior, open `config.yml` in a text editor.

-Open `config.yml` in a text editor if you want to customize
+You can edit

-- `rect`: where the date prints on the date page
+- `rect`: where the date prints on the date page (this is a [pdfmark rect](https://www.google.com/search?q=pdfmark%20rect))
 - `date_page`: which page the date is on
 - `print_range`: the page range to send to your printer; blank if you don't want to print